Fraunhofer-IIS/libjapi/doxydir/main.md

 # libjapi

-libjapi is a universial JSON API library.
+libjapi is a universal JSON API library.
 It receives newline-delimited JSON (NDJSON) messages via TCP and calls registered C functions.
 A JSON response is returned for each request.
 Furthermore, it is also possible to create push services, which push custom JSON messages to the clients subscribed to them.